-In addition to the deliverables described in the Program Description section, all award recipients under this solicitation will be required to submit certain reports and data.
+In addition to the deliverables described in the Program Description section, any recipient of an award under this solicitation will be required to submit certain reports and data.

 Required reports.
 Award recipients typically must submit quarterly financial reports, quarterly performance reports, final financial and performance reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements or specific award conditions.
 Future awards and fund drawdowns may be withheld if reports are delinquent.
-(In appropriate cases, OJP may require additional reports.)

-See the OJP Grant Application Resource Guide
+Page 28 of 32 O-BJA-2022-171041 (In appropriate cases, OJP may require additional reports.)

-for additional information on specific post-award reporting requirements, including performance measure data.
+See the OJP Grant Application Resource Guide for additional information on specific post-award reporting requirements, including performance measures data.